 Even though it has more calories, since it is lighter in texture it is probably a less heavy way to end a meal.

-There’s no right way to finish this pudding, just the way you like to finish it.
-(But do use a spoon!)
+There’s no right way to finish this classic homemade pudding.
+The right way is the way you like to finish it.
+(But do use a spoon when you eat it!)

 See the recipe and notes for how to combine the whipped cream and pudding.